pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 #### Promotion
 - Cross publish articles to Medium / HN
+    - Can import artices to these sites with their canonical links
+    - Simple copy pasting content without providing canonical link can penalize SEO
+    - Code & markdown chunks are not rendered properly on Medium.
+Need text & atleast 1 image
 - Reddit / Slack / Twitter / LinkedIn
 - Publish R blogs on R-blogger : Need a separate RSS feed for posts with tag / category R! https://www.r-bloggers.com/add-your-blog/